-Vessel operating expenses are paid by the ship-owner under time charters and are recognized as expenses when incurred.
+Vessel operating expenses are paid by the shipowner under time charters and are recognized as expenses when incurred.
 We expect that vessel operating expenses will increase as our vessels age.
 Factors beyond our control, some of which may affect the shipping industry in general-for instance, developments relating to market premiums for insurance, industry and regulatory requirements and changes in the market price of lubricants due to increases in oil prices-may also cause vessel operating expenses to increase.

 Dry-docking.
 We must periodically dry-dock each of our vessels for inspection, repairs and maintenance and any modifications required to comply with industry certification or governmental requirements.
 In accordance with industry certification requirements, we mandatorily dry-dock our vessels every 60 months until the vessel is 15 years old.
 If a vessel is less than 15 years old, an "in water survey in lieu of dry-dock" can take place in between the two special surveys, which statutorily must occur every five years.
 For vessels that are 15 years or older, dry-docking takes place every 30 months as required for the renewal of certifications required by classification societies, or, subject to special considerations, an "in water survey in lieu of dry-dock" can take place between the two special surveys.
 Special survey and dry-docking costs (consisting of direct costs, including shipyard costs, paints and class renewal expense, and peripheral costs, including spare parts, service engineer attendance) are expensed as incurred.
 The number of dry-dockings undertaken in a given period and the nature of the work performed determine the level of dry-docking expenditures.
 We expense costs related to routine repairs and maintenance performed during dry-docking or as otherwise incurred.
 We expect that dry-docking and special survey costs will increase as our vessels age.
-The three steam turbine vessels in our Fleet completed their most recent scheduled special survey and dry-docking repairs in 2017.
-One of our steam turbine vessels, the Clean Energy completed its scheduled dry-docking, as well as the installation of the BWTS in April 2022.
-Our other two steam turbine vessels, the Ob River and the Amur River are scheduled to be dry-docked and have their BWTS installed within 2022.
-The latest scheduled special survey and dry-docking repairs for the three TDFE propulsion system vessels in our Fleet occurred in 2018 with the next ones due within 2023.
+The three steam turbine vessels in our Fleet completed their most recent scheduled special survey and dry-docking repairs, as well as the installation of the BWTS in 2022.
+In 2023, our three TDFE propulsion system vessels completed their scheduled dry-docks and had their BWTS installed.